Tipu's Tiger: History

 Tipu's Tiger was part of the extensive plunder from Tipu's palace captured in the fall of Seringapatam, in which Tipu died, on 4 May 1799, at the culmination of the Fourth Anglo-Mysore War.
-An aide-de-camp to the Governor-General of the East India Company, Richard Wellesley, 1st Marquess Wellesley, wrote a memorandum describing the discovery of the object:
+An aide-de-camp to the Governor-General of India, Richard Wellesley, 1st Marquess Wellesley, wrote a memorandum describing the discovery of the object:

 "In a room appropriated for musical instruments was found an article which merits particular notice, as another proof of the deep hate, and extreme loathing of Tippoo Saib towards the English.
 This piece of mechanism represents a royal Tyger in the act of devouring a prostrate European.
 There are some barrels in imitation of an Organ, within the body of the Tyger.
 The sounds produced by the Organ are intended to resemble the cries of a person in distress intermixed with the roar of a Tyger.
 The machinery is so contrived that while the Organ is playing, the hand of the European is often lifted up, to express his helpless and deplorable condition.
 The whole of this design was executed by Order of Tippoo Sultaun.
 It is imagined that this memorial of the arrogance and barbarous cruelty of Tippoo Sultan may be thought deserving of a place in the Tower of London."

-The earliest published drawing of Tippoo's Tyger was the frontispiece for the book "A Review of the Origin, Progress and Result, of the Late Decisive War in Mysore with Notes" by James Salmond, published in London in 1800.
+The earliest published drawing of Tipu's Tiger was the frontispiece for the book "A Review of the Origin, Progress and Result, of the Late Decisive War in Mysore with Notes" by James Salmond, published in London in 1800.
 It preceded the move of the exhibit from India to England and had a separate preface titled "Description of the Frontispiece" which said: